 A quick reminder that while agave syrup is a good replacement for sugar for diabetics due to its low glycemic index, it does have a lot more fructose.

-Derived from the naturally occurring sugars in corn, this sweet syrup is made by combining corn starch with water, adding enzymes, and then introducing flavoring.
-The two varieties available are the mildly sweet, vanilla-flavored, transparent, light corn syrup; and the sweeter, molasses-flavored, caramel-colored, dark corn syrup.
+The two varieties available are the mildly sweet, vanilla-flavored, transparent, light corn syrup, and the sweeter, molasses-flavored, caramel-colored, dark corn syrup.

-Golden syrup is made by inverting beet or cane sugar (sucrose) in water and adding an acidic ingredient.
-Also called treacle, the rich golden syrup comes in many grades, and is known for being thick, buttery, and caramel-like.
+Also called treacle, this rich golden syrup comes in many grades, and is known for being thick, buttery, and caramel-like.
 You can use it on flapjacks, cookies, toffees, puddings, and of course, to make the famous golden syrup sponge pudding!

 Date paste or syrup is one of the oldest natural sweeteners, and it can be made at home if you have dates, water, and some lemon juice.
 It just takes blending them together to reach your desired consistency.